What Is Ativan Withdrawal?

-Those who are addicted to Ativan will experience withdrawal when they quit using the drug.
+Those who are addicted to Ativan will experience withdrawal when they quit using the drug or rapidly decrease their dose.
 Even those who follow a prescription and only take the recommended dosage can have withdrawal symptoms.
 There are reports of people developing a physical dependence on Ativan in as little as a week.

 There are two stages of benzodiazepine withdrawal: acute withdrawal and protracted withdrawal.